Sales Enablement Tools and Marketing Automation

 Most businesses today have more than just a handful of customers.
 Keeping track of the details of each customer can make it hard to provide a personalized experience.
 The bigger your organization, the harder it is.
 This can result in frustrated customers, wasted time, and lost opportunities to capitalize on leads with the right marketing materials at the right time.

-With sales enablement tools, customers can immediately be routed to the same agent they spoke with last time, or if they aren’t available an agent in the same department.
+With marketing automation and sales enablement tools, customers can immediately be routed to the same agent they spoke with last time, or if they aren’t available an agent in the same department.
 This is where another important feature comes into play.
 Some sales tools offer one centralized location to keep track of the details about your customers and their interactions with your business.

 That means when your caller, chatter, or texter is routed to an agent, they already know caller details before they engage, eliminating the need for the customer to repeat the information and enabling the agent to personalize the experience and move them down the sales funnel faster.